neosh11/npm-autocomplete/README.md

 ```

 By default, the maximum number of ids returned is 100
 This searches for words with the prefix "exa" and returns up to 5 associated IDs in an array.
-If no words match the prefix,